nikzadb/data_science_project_checklist/checklist.md

 - [ ] Did you plot univariate and multivariate summaries of the data?
 - [ ] Did you check for outliers?
 - [ ] Did you identify the missing data code?
+- [ ] Did you consider whether the question could be answered with the available data?
+- [ ] If classification, did you check the balance of labels?
+- [ ] If applicable, is there any categorical variables?

 ## 3. Tidying the Data